 - Two letters of recommendation.

-- Applications must be received by February 27th, 2017.
+Applications must be received by April 1st, 2018.
 Qualified applicants will be contacted for an interview by April 5th, 2018.
 The position start date will be on or about June 1, 2018.

-The Friends of Jug Bay will provide a stipend totaling $4,000; two equal installments of $1,500 will be given during the first two months of the internship.
-A final payment of $1000 is made upon the receipt of the final report.
-Interns should expect to work approximately 12 weeks during the summer (June through August).
+The Friends of Jug Bay will provide an internship stipend totaling $4,000; one installment of $2,000 will be given after the 6th week of the internship.
+A final payment of $2000 will be made upon the receipt of internship deliverables.
+Interns must provide their own transportation.

 For more information contact:

 Jug Bay Wetlands Sanctuary is one of ten parks operated by Anne Arundel County Department of Recreation and Parks.
 It is also one of three sites that comprise the Maryland Chesapeake Bay National Estuarine Research Reserve.
 It contains 1,700 acres of open water, tidal freshwater marshes, forested wetlands, upland and riparian forest, creeks, meadows, pine and sand barrens, and fields.
 Jug Bay is located in the tidal reaches of the Patuxent River (about 45 miles from the river’s mouth at Solomons Island).
 The Sanctuary’s mission is to increase awareness, understanding, and appreciation of estuarine ecosystems through outdoor education, research, stewardship, and volunteerism.

 The Friends of Jug Bay (FOJB) is a non-profit organization that supports education,